Configuration

 Prototypes

-This allows you to do a lot of nifty stuff.
-Let your imagination run free.
+This allows you to do a lot of clever stuff.
 For example:

-• based on the referenced prototype, the same form can load
+• depending on which prototype is referenced, the same form can load different

-• within the form manager, depending on the selected prototype
+• in the form manager, depending on the selected prototype

-• ...varying form editor configurations can be loaded
+• ...different form editor configurations can be loaded

-• ...varying pre-configured form templates (boilerplates) can be chosen
+• ...different pre-configured form templates (boilerplates) can be chosen

-• different prototypes can define different/ extended form elements and display them in the frontend/ form editor accordingly
+• prototypes can define different/ extended form elements and display them in the frontend/ form editor

-Check out the following use case to fully understand the concept behind prototypes.
-Imagine that there are two defined prototypes: "noob" and "poweruser".
+The following use case illustrates the prototype concept.
+Imagine that two prototypes are defined: "noob" and "poweruser".

 Prototype "noob"